MicahDerusha/prisma-example/guides/audit.md

 ### When to use audit tables

 By default, every table should be audited.
+If a table is extremely unimportant, and your schema.prisma has many files, you can omit an audit table to keep bundle size down.
+This will also help speed up the typescript compiler in vscode.